 Q. How long is the apprenticeship?

-The apprenticeship usually starts in September each year.
+The apprenticeship usually starts in September every other year.

 Q. When would I start?